AreebaMNaeem/Python-programming/FastApi/Basics.md

 - **Type hints** (`str`, `int`, `bool`) to validate incoming data
 - **Decorators** (`@app.get(...)`) to attach a Python function to a specific URL + method

-**A canteen counter analogy:** imagine your university canteen during break.
-A student hands their order slip to the counter guy (that's your **request**).
-He checks the token number, goes to the kitchen, and brings back the item (that's your **response**).
-FastAPI is that counter guy — it just routes requests to the right function and hands back whatever that function returns.
+**A canteen counter analogy:**
+- You hand over your order slip → that's the request
+- The counter guy checks it and passes it to the right window → that's FastAPI routing
+- He brings back your food → that's the response
+- FastAPI itself is just that counter guy — matching orders to windows and handing back whatever comes out
 ---

 ## 2️⃣ Your First Route